GM bucks gloomy earnings forecast trend, shares jump | MarketScreener

 The automaker said Cadillac will become GM's lead electric vehicle brand as the largest U.S. automaker gears up to introduce a new model under that luxury brand to challenge Tesla, a development first reported by Reuters on Thursday.

-Tesla's market capitalisation is higher than GM's, even though the electric carmaker has never posted a full-year profit.
+Tesla's market capitalization is higher than GM's, even though the electric carmaker has never posted a full-year profit.

 GM is relying on profit from sales of large pickup trucks and sport utility vehicles in North America to fund its electrification push.
 The battle in that lucrative market is intensifying among the Detroit Three automakers as sales of small cars in the United States shrivel.
 Both GM and Fiat Chrysler Automobiles have launched revamped pickup trucks in a bid to take more share in the U.S. auto industry's most profitable segment.